• Home

 This is the first primary Civil Procedure course book to incorporate skills assignments into the book.
 The book actively involves students in the application of civil procedure concepts.
 It Includes three simple simulation cases, one contracts based, one torts based and one blended case.
 Sample documents from real cases are also included.
 Students using this book will engage in experiential learning exercises, including drafting the jurisdictional allegations for complaints, drafting very simple pleadings and motions, and responding to supervisor email messages.
 The book contains the statutes, rules, and edited cases that are the staples of traditional Civil Procedure casebooks, incorporating them into an experiential learning approach.

-The Privacy Interests in Anonymous Blogging, in Amateur Media: Social, Cultural and Legal Perspectives (Dan Hunter et al. eds., 2013)
+Anonymous Speech on the Internet, in Amateur Media: Social, Cultural and Legal Perspectives (Dan Hunter et al. eds., 2013)

 Brian C. Murchison